phpfontana/deep-learning-tensorflow/README.md

 To follow along with this tutorial, you will need the following:

 - Basic knowledge of deep learning concepts and Python programming
-- A computer with a recent version of PyTorch installed
+- A computer with a recent version of TensorFlow installed

 ## Table of Contents